thsmi/sieve/README.md

 Now there is the dilemma - you have access to a server supporting sieve but, how do you manage your scripts on this server?

-You can use telnet for this purpose, but that is fair to uncomfortable, not applicable for a normal user and almost impossible with secure connections.
+You can use telnet for this purpose, but that is far to uncomfortable, not applicable for a normal user and almost impossible with secure connections.
 Wouldn't it be great to activate, edit, delete and add sieve scripts with a convenient interface?
 That is exactly what the Sieve Extension offers...